 - Offer to book the business traveler a table at the hottest restaurant in town

 - Leave a box of ice-creams in the freezer for the kids

 - Direct the couple to the bar that serves the best martinis

 - Leave a personal, handwritten welcome note

-- Provide their favorite brand of ground coffee, or a bottle of their favorite wine
+- Provide their favourite brand of ground coffee, or a bottle of their favourite wine

 - Ask them what breakfast items they like and buy one of them

 - Tell them where the uncrowded sunset watching spot is

 - Leave a map of walking or jogging routes for the active guests

 This is a list that’s as long as your imagination is creative.
 In short, it boils down to understanding your guests’ emotional trigger points.
 Climb inside their minds.
 Some of it is simple (kids ice-cream).
 Some of it requires guests to open up a little and hint at what makes them tick.
 Simple pre-arrival questions can bring that out, without being intrusive.